 Bad breath can be embarrassing, but it’s common and often easy to treat.
 The only way to treat bad breath is to reduce, remove, or kill the halitosis bacteria.
 Fortunately, there are lots of things you can do to treat bad breath.
 If you have chronic bad breath, you should see your dentist or doctor for a diagnosis.

 Bad breath is caused by bacteria, scientifically known as halitosis.
 There are many factors that increase the number of bacteria in your mouth, including poor oral hygiene, poor eating habits, and more.
 Below are a few different ways to help fight bad breath and care for your oral hygiene.

-We have review some bad breath relieve products.
-It is a complete review of the products we've tested and approved.
+We have reviewed some bad breath relieve products.
+It is a complete review of the products we’ve tested and approved.
 You can check the review by clicking here.

 1. Brush Your Teeth